 Many people make the mistake of hearing turmeric is great for your health and can fight cancer, then tripping happily down to the grocery store and buying the powdered stuff.
 Unfortunately, you can add it to your smoothies and almond milk all you like, and it’s not going to help you much without something to aid in the absorption of the active compounds.

 The main compound of note in turmeric is curcumin.
-This is what’s responsible for the cancer-fighting, blood-sugar-regulating, wonder-food effects of turmeric.
 Your body, however, can’t absorb curcumin on its own; it just passes through your system.
 That means no matter how much money you spend and how faithfully you incorporate powdered turmeric into your meals, it still does a whole lot of Not Much if taken by itself.
 (1)

 That’s where black pepper comes in.